 Next on our bucket list was a trip to Robben Island.

-After having seen the slavery forts in Ghana and, most recently, the movies "12 Years a Slave" and "Lee Daniels, The Butler" showing the divide between black and white, we really wanted to get a small feel of what it was like for Nelson Mandela whilst he was held here.
+"Lee Daniels, The Butler" showing the divide between black and white, we really wanted to get a small feel of what it was like for Nelson Mandela whilst he was held here.

 We were fortunate to arrive at our boat station early and due to it being overbooked we were ferried off to the posher boat, the "Tigger 2".
 We felt like celebrities with our posh boat and white leather seats looking out on the ocean while the wind was blowing through our hair, well Sharon's hair!
 It also meant that we sped across the water in a shorter time.